Muhammad-765/power-bi-data-professional-survey-dashboard/README.md

 **Muhammad**

-Aspiring Data Analyst | Business Data Analytics Student
+*Business Data Analytics Student | Aspiring Business Data Analyst*

 ---

-## ⭐ Project Purpose

-This project was developed as part of my data analytics portfolio to demonstrate practical experience with **Microsoft Power BI, data visualization, dashboard development, and communicating analytical findings through interactive reports**.
+⭐ **If you found this project useful, feel free to explore the repository and connect with me on LinkedIn.**